 Hennis encouraged Leonard to sexually abuse the infant again, to take pictures or video of the abuse, and to send them to him.

-Leonard did exactly what Hennis had asked.
+Leonard did what Hennis had asked.
 Hennis then sent the sexual abuse images of the infant to another person he was communicating with online.

-During their chats, the two defendants discussed in graphic detail kidnapping, raping, killing and dismembering a child between the ages of 4 and 8 years old.
+During their chats, the defendants discussed in graphic detail kidnapping, raping, killing and dismembering a child between the ages of 4 and 8 years old.